Contracting and copyright1, 2, 3

 In return for publishing the manuscript open access, the publisher may negotiate a fee, the ‘book processing charge’ or ‘open access publication fee’.
 This fee may be covered under the terms of a research grant, or through a contribution from the research funder, or by your institution.

-If your publisher does not provide the option to publish the book as gold open access, the agreement should allow for the possibility to self-archive the manuscript (green open access), making it available immediately or following an embargo period.
-If you are required by a funder or your research institution to make your work freely available, the self-archiving terms should also meet these policy requirements, such as a maximum embargo period.
+If your publisher does not provide the option to publish the book or chapter as gold open access, the agreement may allow for the possibility to self-archive the manuscript (green open access), making it available immediately or following an embargo period.
+If you are required by a funder or your research institution to make your work freely available, the self-archiving terms should meet these policy requirements, such as a maximum embargo period.